Personal Prayer in the Cathedral

 If you are looking for a personal challenge: Spend at least a half an hour in one place praying.
 Don’t move, even when tempted.
 Before you leave, formalize your prayer in some way–a final image, a two-line prayer, or a breath prayer of gratitude and release.

 Most tours do not begin until mid-morning.
-If you arrive at the cathedral when it opens at 8h30, you will most-often find it quiet.
+If you arrive at the cathedral when it opens at 8h30, you will most often find it quiet.
 Many days there is a one half hour window before groups begin.
 I find this a wonderful time to pray, especially in front of the South Rose which comes to life in the morning.
-There is often a peaceful atmosphere in the around the outside of the choir during this early morning time.
-Morning is also the time to watch the light move across the windows on the south side.
+There is often a peaceful atmosphere around the outside of the choir during this early morning time.
+Morning is also the time to watch the light move across the windows on the south side of the cathedral.

-Evening mass begins at 18h15, and Vespers follow at 19h00, so while the cathedral is not silent at the end of the day, it is calmer.
+Evening mass begins at 18h15, and Vespers follow at 19h00.
+While the cathedral is not silent at the end of the day, it is calmer.
 Praying in the chapels of the choir ambulatory in the early evening seems quite peaceful.